Jerry-yujc/jichuan-yu.github.io/research.md

 </div>
 <br>

 This project is supported by the National Training Program of Innovation and Entrepreneurship for Undergraduates, under the supervision of Assoc.
 Prof. [Dongchao Yang](https://me.tsinghua.edu.cn/en/info/1276/1950.htm).
 We designed a gait planning algorithm for quadruped robots based on modulated Central Pattern Generator (CPG) network.
 The algorithm is verified on a self-developed quadruped robot prototype.
-In addition, we designed a leg admittance control strategy that enables compliant walking on slopes.
+In addition, we designed a leg admittance control strategy that enables compliant walking on uneven ground.